-I, the undersigned, the author of this work, declare that the electronic copy of this thesis provided to the James Cook University Library, is an accurate copy of the print thesis submitted, within the limits of the technology available.
+I, the undersigned, the author of this work, declare that the electronic thesis provided to the James Cook University Library, is an accurate thesis submitted, within the limits of the technology available.
+1 4 Signature Date

-Signature

-Date

 Lots of people helped me with this study, most of whom are acknowledged at the end of various chapters.
 However there are several people I wish thank again here.